19 Dec 2018

 If you start building a reputation for creating diet and exercise programs that shed weight in impressive ways, you’re already climbing the ladder.

 All these directions are fairly general and you’ll probably mix in plenty of dietary advice with your fitness programs.
-But as your knowledge, expertise and reputation grows, you may choose to specialise.
+But as your knowledge, expertise and reputation grow, you may choose to specialise.